interwho/cReddit-Bot/README.md

-A reddit not for compiling information on a users r/loans history.
+A reddit bot for compiling information on a users r/loans history.

 Single-file version.